MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/animatedvisualplayer_animationoptimization.md

 ## -remarks
-If you set the `Source` or `AnimationOptimization` of your player, the player will defer processing of the source file until the layout is being formed.
+If you set the `Source` or `AnimationOptimization` of your player, the player will defer processing of the source file until the layout is being processed.

 ## -see-also
 [AnimatedVisualPlayer](AnimatedVisualPlayer.md), [PlayerAnimationOptimization](playeranimationoptimization.md), [Lottie-Windows](https://aka.ms/lottie), [Tutorials with code examples](https://aka.ms/lottiedocs#tutorials)